Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Implementation timelines depend on factors such as:

-In many cases, companies can begin exchanging EDI 856 ASNs within a few weeks, particularly when their trading partners already have established EDI specifications.
+In many cases, companies can begin exchanging EDI 856 ASNs within a few weeks, particularly when their trading partners already have established EDI specifications and when using cloud EDI platforms with pre-built integrations.

 Risks of Failing to Meet FSMA 204 Requirements